zpl/celery/_sources/userguide/tasks.txt

 ~~~~~~~

 Task has been started.
-Not reported by default, to enable please see :attr:`Task.track_started`.
+Not reported by default, to enable please see :attr:`@Task.track_started`.

 :metadata: `pid` and `hostname` of the worker process executing
            the task.